Each Klaviyo flow has a single trigger that sets the flow in motion. This is the Flow Trigger.

 A Trigger Filter is useful for grabbing only certain events for your triggering metric.
 For example:

 You may have a particular category of items (Category A) that is often purchased alongside another category (Category B).
 To turn a post-purchase flow into a targeted cross-sell opportunity, use the general Placed Order metric as your trigger but then use a Trigger Filter so only orders that included Category A but didn't include Category B qualify for your series.

-- High Value Item Browse Abandonment
+- High-Value Item Browse Abandonment

 Browse Abandonment flows can help you convert casual window-shoppers into customers by following up with those that view items on your site but never start a checkout or purchase.
-You may not want to trigger Browse Abandonment emails for every item in your catalog, however; you may want to limit the scope of this follow up for high value products only.
+You may not want to trigger Browse Abandonment emails for every item in your catalog, however; you may want to limit the scope of this follow up for high-value products only.
 Trigger your flow off the Viewed Product metric, but use a Trigger Filter to specify only items where the value is over X amount qualify for the series.

 - Post-Purchase Thank You & Tips

 Certain items you sell may require some how-to hand holding, or otherwise warrant a targeted post-purchase message.
-For a flow triggered of your Placed Order metric, use a Trigger Filter to target the purchase of just a specific item to give these customers the personalized follow up they need.
+For a flow triggered by your Placed Order metric, use a Trigger Filter to target the purchase of just a specific item to give these customers the personalized follow up they need.

 Setting Flow Filters

 Flow filters are useful when you'd like to target specific behaviors with your flows.